 Preparing for On-Campus Interviews

-You will need a resume uploaded onto Symplicity to be able to bid for OCI employers when bidding opens on July 9th.
+You will need a resume uploaded onto Symplicity to be able to apply for OCI employers beginning on July 3rd.
+Prior to uploading your resume, you must have a career counselor review your resume by June 25th.
 The counselors in the Career Services Office are happy to review your resumes and give you feedback, either in person or on the phone - whichever works best for your schedule.
 Before scheduling a resume review appointment with your counselor, please refer to the How to Write a Resume handout to begin your resume update.
-To set up a resume review appointment with one of the counselors in our office, contact 312.915.7160 or firstname.lastname@example.org.
+To set up a resume review appointment with one of the counselors in our office, contact 312.915.7160 or email@example.com.

 To see the employers who are interviewing your class year, just click on the OCI tab.
 On the right hand of the screen you will see a list of dates, and on the left hand side of the screen you will see the names of the firms participating in OCI.
 Scroll down the page to see the employers signed up to interview your class year.
 You can research the OCI employers any number of ways - at a minimum, make sure that you explore their websites directly, review the firm's NALP form, and run Google or other general searches on the employers' names.
 Make sure that you include the employers who are not coming on-campus to interview but have requested to receive materials from students who meet their hiring criteria (Resume Collect).